 The Best Way To Prepare For A Long Haul Flight

 Long-haul flights can suck up all your energy, and it’s hard not to feel exhausted and a bit unwell when you land.
-This is especially the case if your route isn’t direct and your trip itinerary involves one or more layovers, which can be tiring even if you know how to plan your layover the smart way.
+This is especially true if your route isn’t direct and your trip itinerary involves one or more layovers, which can be tiring even if you know how to plan your layover the smart way.

-How to stay hydrated on long haul flights
+How to stay hydrated on long-haul flights

 To maintain a good level of hydration during the flight, you can do all of the following: